Trump Suddenly Focuses On Puerto Rico, Promises Visit & Aid

 And he attended a hurricane briefing.
 He called a meeting of agency heads tasked with helping Puerto Rico recover, and sent top officials out to the White House driveway to talk to reporters.
 FEMA Administrator Brock Long delivered specifics: 16 Navy and Coast Guard ships in the waters around Puerto Rico and 10 more on the way.

-Throughout, Trump stressed that Puerto Rico's governor had praised the federal response, characterising Ricardo Rossello as "so thankful of the job we're doing."
+Throughout, Trump stressed that Puerto Rico's governor had praised the federal response, characterizing Ricardo Rossello as "so thankful of the job we're doing."

 Six days after Maria struck the island, conditions in Puerto Rico remain dire, with 3.4 million people virtually without electrical power and short of food and water.
 Flights off the island are infrequent, communications are spotty and roads are clogged with debris.
 Officials said electrical power may not be fully restored for more than a month.